isayani/cocktail-music-generator/README.md

 ## Concept

-AS A user
+AS A user <br>
-I WANT a recommendation for a cocktail and curated music video SO THAT I can find new, exciting mixed drinks and music without requiring research.
+I WANT a recommendation for a cocktail and curated music video <br>
+SO THAT I can find new, exciting mixed drinks and music without requiring research.

 ## User experience